discdiver/background-tasks/progressive-guide/README.md

 # Exploring Prefect Background Task Examples

-This guide will familiarize you with Prefect background tasks and task servers
+This guide will familiarize you with Prefect background tasks and task servers.

 We'll start by running a Prefect task outside of a flow.
 Then we'll start a task server and run tasks in the background.